 In some cases your local school might suggest applying through the access request process for a placement for your child in a support class.

-What are specialist support classes?
+What are support classes?

 This class could be in mainstream school, or a School for Specific Purposes.
 Support classes are only available in some of our primary schools, high schools and central schools across NSW.

 They provide specialist and intensive support for eligible students with a diagnosed intellectual or physical disability, Autism Spectrum Disorder, mental health diagnosis, sensory processing disorder or behaviour disorders.

 “I go to school in a support class in a mainstream school.
 Not all schools have support classes.
 All of my classmates have individual needs which require extra assistance.

 We have an SLSO (teacher’s aide) with the teacher.
 Our learning is personalised and adjustments are made to meet our needs.
 Our class is smaller but I get to participate in activities with my peers in mainstream classes at the same school.